CirroBuild/FrostiDocs/docs/reference/configuration.md

 - _CLUSTER_NAME_
 - _INSTANCE_NAME_

-Their default value is `GLOBAL`, they mean nothing outside of a cloud environment.
+Their default value is `GLOBAL`, they mean nothing outside a cloud environment.

-In addition, `ALERT_MESSAGE` is a place holder for the actual `critical` message being sent, and `QDB_VERSION` is the runtime version of the QuestDB instance sending the alert.
+In addition, `ALERT_MESSAGE` is a placeholder for the actual `critical` message being sent, and `QDB_VERSION` is the runtime version of the QuestDB instance sending the alert.
 The `${date: <format>}` syntax can be used to produce a timestamp at the time of sending the alert.